loki315zx/mojs/app/tutorial-articles/Path easing : Property curves.md

 # Path easing / Property curves

 Lets consider the example below to see the case when we need precise control over easing function.
-We will take something really easy and then indicate the animation gradually.
+We will take something really easy and then intricate the animation gradually.
 The start will be a simple falling square:

 ``` javascript
 var square = document.querySelector('#js-square');